 ONLINE CERTIFICATE PROGRAM IN NOVEL WRITING

-CurriculumThe Certificate Program in Novel Writing is intended to be a part-time program, fully consistent with the other demands in your life.
+CurriculumThe Certificate Program in Novel Writing is intended to be a part-time program, fully compatible with the other demands in your life.
 The program is designed with long works of fiction in mind.

-The Certificate curriculum comprises five core courses (which are a series of workshops, built upon the MFA model of peer and instructor review), one alternative genre elective, and the One-on-One Tutorial.
+The Certificate curriculum comprises five core courses (which are a series of workshops, built upon the MFA model of peer and instructor review), one elective, and the optional One-on-One Tutorial.
 Students are required to take the courses in sequence, one per quarter.
-The alternative genre course may be taken at any time but must be completed prior to the tutorial.
+The elective may be taken at any time but must be completed prior to the tutorial.

 Students are required to take all courses for a Letter Grade and must maintain a B average.
 Students who earn a grade below C- may not be eligible to continue in the program.

-The Certificate Program has a set and sequential curriculum designed to be completed in two years:
+The Certificate Program has a set and sequential curriculum designed to be completed in two years.
+These courses are the Flex Online format (mostly asynchronous).

 Winter: Novel I: The Powerful Beginning, OWC 303